• Published May 25, 2026

 Global leaders work across multiple cultural groups simultaneously.
 They face situations or incidents in which priorities or values may conflict.
 Sometimes the cultural conflict is glaring; more likely, the differences are subtle and easy to miss.
 Building a culture of respect can be helpful for handling culture conflicts.

-2. Adapting your own behaviors.
+2. Adapting behaviors.

 3. Creating shared goals and implementing shared work.